The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 Use editing templates

-• Create presets for photo editing tools to ensure consistency across assets.
+• Create presets for photo editing tools to ensure consistency across all resources.

 • Store these templates in shared folders that are accessible to all team members.